palashshah/queue-overflow/README.md

 ### Notification system in which user get notified for following things:

-- A new answer has been posted on your question <question>
+- A new answer has been posted on your question "question-link"
-- <user> has up up/down voted your comment/answer on <question> .
+- "user-name" has up up/down voted your comment/answer on "question-link" .
-- You have been awarded points by <admin-name>.
+- You have been awarded points by "admin-name".

 ### Extras